Wacom-Developer/bluetooth-stylus-sdk-ios/README.md

 For further samples check Wacom's Developer additional samples, see [https://github.com/Wacom-Developer](https://github.com/Wacom-Developer)

 ## Documentation
-For further details on using the SDK see [Wacom Ink Connectivity - Bluetooth SDK](http://will-docs.westeurope.cloudapp.azure.com/)
+For further details on using the SDK see [Wacom Device Kit - Bluetooth SDK](http://will-docs.westeurope.cloudapp.azure.com/)

 The API Reference is available directly in the downloaded SDK.